JaySecurity/myLocalScene/README.md

 #myLocalScene

 myLocalScene is a site thats allows venues and artists to promote their events and patrons to review them.
+No more taping flyers to telephone poles!

 ## Screenshots